-Allocations to general security entitlements have increased by 2 per cent in the Murrumbidgee regulated river water source and now stand at 16 per cent of entitlement for 2020-21.
+Allocations to general security entitlements have increased by 16 per cent in the Murrumbidgee regulated river water source.
+They now total 32 per cent for this water-year.

-Wetter conditions have resulted in higher than the minimum assumed inflows and therefore increased available resource.
-The Murrumbidgee resource has improved by about 35,000 megalitres (ML) since the 15 July 2020 assessment.
+Wet conditions in recent weeks have boosted resources in the valley by about 300,000 megalitres (ML) since the last assessment to the end of July.
 The improvement has been allocated to general security entitlements, with a commensurate increase in Conveyance entitlements, in accordance with the water sharing plan.
+Supplementary access conditions are again available in upper Murrumbidgee reaches and will progressively move downstream.

-As the year progresses, inflows will be allocated to general security entitlements without putting at risk high priority commitments for 2021-22.
+As the year progresses, inflows will continue to be allocated to general security entitlements without putting at risk high priority commitments for 2021-22.

-2020-21 High Security General Security Average Carryover Drought Stage Murrumbidgee 95% 16% 18% Stage 1
+2020-21 High Security General Security Average Carryover Drought Stage Murrumbidgee 95% 32% 18% Stage 1